 Skin In The Game

-Debt yield is one of the most important risk metrics in commercial and multifamily real estate.
-It can be determined by taking the net operating income and dividing it by the total loan amount.
+Debt yield is one of the most important risk metrics for commercial and multifamily loans, and can be determined by taking a property’s net operating income (NOI) and dividing it by the total loan amount.
 Lenders use debt yield to understand how long it would take for them to recoup their investment if they had to take possession of a property after a loan default.

 Debt Yield Example Calculation

-As we just mentioned, debt yield is calculated by taking the net operating income and dividing it by the total loan amount.
-For instance, if a commercial property’s income was $200,000 and the entire loan amount was $1,500,000, the debt yield would be:
+As previously mentioned, debt yield is calculated by taking a property’s NOI and dividing it by the total loan amount.
+For instance, if a commercial property’s net operating income was $200,000 and the entire loan amount was $1,500,000, the debt yield would be:

 $200,000/$1,500,000 = 0.133 or 13.33%